-Name of the position(s) and/or committee(s) Frequency of reporting to the board on forests- related issues Please explain Chief Operating Officer (COO) Both assessing and managing forests-related risks and opportunities Annually Together with the Chief Communications Officer and the Chief Human Resources Officer, the Chief Supply Chain Officer (Chief Operating Officer (COO) equivalent per CDP disclosure categorization) is the executive sponsor of the CSR cross-functional team, the Chief Supply Chain Officer (Chief Operating Officer (COO) equivalent per CDP disclosure categorization) is informed on forests-related issues from subject matter experts within the company and serves as a champion for holistic sustainability issues and resources needed, including for forests topics and initiatives.
+Name of the position(s) and/or committee(s) Frequency of reporting to the board on forests- related issues Please explain Chief Operating Officer (COO) Both assessing and managing forests-related risks and opportunities Annually Together with the Chief Communications Officer and the Chief Human Resources Officer, the Chief Supply Chain Officer (Chief Operating Officer (COO) equivalent per CDP disclosure categorization) is the executive sponsor of the Corporate Social Responsibility (CSR) Cross-functional team and reports directly to the CEO.
+As an executive sponsor of the CSR Cross-functional team, the Chief Supply Chain Officer (Chief Operating Officer (COO) equivalent per CDP disclosure categorization) is informed on forests-related issues from subject matter experts within the company and serves as a champion for holistic sustainability issues and resources needed, including for forests topics and initiatives.
 The Chief Supply Chain Officer (Chief Operating Officer (COO) equivalent per CDP disclosure categorization) guides and approves CSR strategy, and facilitates updates to the Board and other leaders on climate and CSR issues.